danbaryaakov/bean-runner/site/GETTING_STARTED.md

 ## Step Status

-Each step has a status (relevant to the selected run) that is reflected in the diagram with a specific color.
+Each step has a status (relevant to a specific run) that is reflected in the diagram with a specific color when selecting the run.
 Here are the step statuses and their colors:

 * Not started (white)
 * Running (yellow)